 Mr. Daniel Beaumont was appointed gravedigger and the cemetery land in Kensington Road was fenced by Mr. Charles Sparks.
-The first recorded burial was that of John Franks on the 30th July, 1860.
+The first recorded burials was that of John Franks on the 30th July 1860.

 On the 31st January 1893, application was made to the government to have the name changed to Leopold.